eclipse-epsilon/epsilon-website/mkdocs/docs/playground/readme.md

 ## y-monaco

-`y-monaco.js` is a local copy of a [forked version](https://github.com/kolovos/y-monaco/blob/master/src/y-monaco.js) of the `y-monaco` package.
-The original package suffers from two issues ([#1](https://github.com/yjs/y-monaco/issues/6#issuecomment-2163299125) and [#2](https://github.com/yjs/y-monaco/pull/23)) that have been fixed in the fork.
-The fixes have been proposed by others to the package maintainer however, they have not been accepted yet.
-Once the fixes are accepted by the package maintainer, we can use the npm package again.
+`y-monaco.js` is a local copy of a [forked version](https://github.com/kolovos/y-monaco/blob/master/src/y-monaco.js) of the `y-monaco` npm package.
+The original package suffers from [an issue](https://github.com/yjs/y-monaco/pull/23)) that has been fixed in the fork.
+The fix has been proposed by others to the package maintainer however, it has not been accepted yet.
+Once the fix is accepted, we can use the npm package again.